 It is very important to understand the meaning of these boundaries and understand the underlying laws.
 In this article, a party wall will be reviewed.
 A party wall is a wall within a building that separates two properties and creates a boundary between them.
 It is basically a wall that stands in the land of two or more people and is a part of a building.
 It could also be fenced separating two pieces of lands which means it is on neither of the owners’ land.

-The party wall act provides a legal framework that aids in preventing and resolving disputes arising between property owners of neighboring properties.
-The act guards the properties of neighboring properties from damage or loss.
+The act guards the neighbouring properties against damage or loss.
 This act clearly states the liable parties in the case for repair in case of any damages caused to the property.
 The party wall act does not stand on its own.
-It comes along with party wall guide.
+It comes along with a party wall guide.
 The party wall guide directs property owners on issues regarding structural alterations, damping proof works, and extensions.
 Property owners should ensure they clearly understand these issues before acquiring properties.

 This conditions include; when setting up a new building astride or up to the building, foundations or excavations of 3 or more meters in depth, and also work to existing walls.
 The works to an existing wall include; demolitions, cutting, rebuilding, and underpinning to a party wall.
 Under all these circumstances, a notice must be issued to adjoining building owners to avoid rising of party wall disputes.

-A property owner who wishes to execute any of the named activities is legally liable for providing the adjoining owners with a written notice prior the planned works.
+A property owner who wishes to execute any of the named activities is legally liable for providing the adjoining owners with a written notice prior to the planned works.
 A notice would be considered ideal if offered two or more months before the commencement of the works.
 During such situations, it is advisable that one should contact a professionally experiences party wall surveyor.

 Once an adjoining party wall owner receives and consents to the party wall notice, a party wall award is discussed and agreed upon.
 A party wall award is a comprehensive document that gives the adjoining owner a go-ahead to commence the construction works involving the party wall.
 The adjoining owner must strictly operate within the agreed terms of the party wall award.